Masabi/kotlinbuilder/README.md

 ## Getting Started
 Kotlin Builder is available from maven central and must be added as a `kapt` and `compile` dependency to your project.
 The `example/` directory has a fully working example to get you started.

-The builder uses runtime reflection for nullability and default paremeters, so this must be provided on your runtime classpath, shown below:
+The builder uses runtime reflection for nullability and default parameters, so this must be provided on your runtime classpath, shown below:
 ```
 apply plugin: 'kotlin'
 apply plugin: 'kotlin-kapt'